SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 > This GitHub action no longer runs under its own docker image.
 The docker image has been deprecated and is replaced by .NET tools which makes it easier to create workflows/pipelines/... outside GitHub and still be able to deploy packages to DataMiner.
 > You can still use this GitHub action in GitHub workflows.
 It will perform the dotnet tool calls on the current runner.

+## **Important Changes Effective from May 1, 2025**

+- artifact-id is deprecated and will be removed.

+- Deployments now require specifying the catalog-guid within a catalog.yml file, as explained here.

+- The api-key must now exclusively contain an Organization Key.

+- A new mandatory input, agent-destination-id, specifying the target DataMiner Agent is required.

+These changes improve security, enhance flexibility, and ensure compatibility with newer workflows and tooling.

+> [!IMPORTANT]
+> Only Legacy Automation Script solutions are supported.
+Automation Scripts build upon the Skyline.DataMiner.Sdk are not supported by this Action.
+Please use the .NET Tools and built-in SDK actions (build and publish).

 ## **Important Changes Since Version 2.0.0**

 - The **catalog identifier** (GUID identifying the catalog item on [catalog.dataminer.services](https://catalog.dataminer.services/)) is now required.
 It must be specified in a `catalog.yml` file as described [here](https://docs.dataminer.services/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.html#manifest-file).